 - natural world and human motifs

 Examples of Georgian Era Jewelry

 Shapes and Stones

-Because the technology used to make jewelry now was non-existent during the 18th and 19th centuries, Georgian jewelry was made almost exclusively by hand.
-The settings of this jewelry generally followed the shape of the particular stone that was being used.
+Current jewelry making technology was non-existent during the 18th and 19th centuries.
+Therefore, Georgian jewelry was made almost exclusively by hand.

 It was common to see multiple types of stones and shapes used in the same piece.
 Diamonds (both table and rose cut), amethysts, topaz, sapphires and garnets were all used in the Georgian era.